What are legumes and pulses?

 How do you avoid legumes?

-• vegetable soups, salads
+• vegetable soups, sauces, salads

 • hummus and falafel (contain chickpeas)